Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 7 – Its green spaces and waterfront

-With its wide avenues, waterfront and invigorating sea air, the city of Le Havre is ideal for a stroll (just remember to bring a Kway…).
-Start by taking in the sights at the orientation table near boulevard du Président Félix Faure.
-If you’re brave, you can walk to it from the seafront, otherwise park nearby.
-You’ll enjoy a beautiful view of the waterfront and the city center.
-If the weather is clear, you can also make out the towns of Honfleur, Deauville and even Caen across the mouth of the Seine.
+With its wide avenues, waterfront and invigorating sea air, Le Havre is an ideal place for a stroll (just remember to bring a Kway…).
+First, get some height by visiting the orientation table near boulevard du Président Félix Faure.
+If you’re feeling brave, you can walk there from the seafront, otherwise park nearby.
+You’ll enjoy lovely views of the waterfront and city center.
+If the weather is clear, you can also make out the towns of Honfleur, Deauville and even Caen on the other side of the mouth of the Seine.

 Le Havre is also famous for its 17-hectare hanging gardens, located in the former fort of Sainte-Adresse.
 These unparalleled green spaces have been awarded the “jardin remarquable et botanique” label, and are home to 3,700 species of plants per continent.
-They magnificently overlook the lower town of Le Havre, with a view of the port and the sea.
+They overlook the lower town of Le Havre, with views of the port and the sea.

 If you like long walks in the forest, in the heart of green parks or along the sea, we also suggest these 3 places that are well worth a visit: